usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 # Course Info

+!!! tip "Dates and Times"
+    We hope to see you at our in-person lectures and labs every Monday and Wednesday **4:00 - 5:50pm PST** at [SCI L113](https://maps.usc.edu/?id=1928&reference=SCI#!ct/53723,53722,55414,55415,55418?m/552571?s/)

-This page provides an overview of the policies for this course as taught at the University of Southern California.
+This page provides an overview of the policies for this course as taught at [USC Games](https://games.usc.edu/) within the [University of Southern California, School of Cinematic Arts](https://cinema.usc.edu/).
 We meet Mondays and Wednesdays 4:00pm - 5:50pm PST at [SCI L113](https://maps.usc.edu/?id=1928&reference=SCI#!ct/53723,53722,55414,55415,55418?m/552571?s/).
+Please direct any questions you have in the `# landing-page` channel in the CTIN 583 Discord.

 ## 🧜‍♀️ Staff
-* **Course Instructor:** Debbie Yuen
+* **Course Instructor:** Deborah (Debbie) Yuen
-* **Student Assistant:** Haocheng Liu
+* **Student Assistant:** Haocheng (Hao) Liu

 ## 📅 Section Dates
 * **First day of classes:** Monday, August 21, 2023